-4.1 Considering the buffer distance of 5km for recreational pressure, 10.6km for air quality impacts and 12km for SAC habitat fragmentation the housing allocations made by the Cranleigh NP (Policy CRAN3, CRAN4, CRAN5) are situated too far from European Sites to constitute likely significant effects alone or in combination.
-Therefore, likely significant effects from increased residential development within Cranleigh are screened out.
-Furthermore, while these housing allocations are not expected to lead to likely significant effect, additional safeguarding policy wording is recommended for Policy CRAN12 to ensure that all ancient woodland within Cranleigh is protected from development and disturbance.
+5.1 Considering the buffer distance of 5km for recreational pressure, 10.6km for air quality impacts and 12km for SAC habitat fragmentation the housing allocations made by the Cranleigh NP (Policy CRAN1A, CRAN1B, CRAN1C, and CRAN1D) are situated too far from European Sites to constitute likely significant effects alone or in combination.
+Although Policy CRAN1B (Land at West Cranleigh Nurseries) does lie just within 12km of Ebernoe Common SAC, the nature of the habitat within the developable area (open grassland with no linear features) means it will not be of significance for either foraging or commuting barbastelle or Bechstein bats associated with the SAC.
+While there are lakes and wooded areas on the wider site these are beyond the area where the 36 dwellings would be located.

+5.2 Therefore, likely significant effects from increased residential development within Cranleigh are screened out.
+Furthermore, while these housing allocations are not expected to lead to likely significant effect, additional safeguarding policy wording is recommended for Policy CRAN6 to ensure that all ancient woodland within Cranleigh is protected from development and disturbance.
 It is considered that this additional policy requirement will also protect the functional links of The Mens SAC and Ebernoe Common SAC, as per the Sussex Bat Protocol.